ut-amrl/bevfusion/README.md

 ln -s /robodata/public_datasets/nuscenes/* .
 ```

 2. Run the commands below to create the `pretrained` directory at the project's root directory.
-Then, download pretrained model weights directly from the Github README.md links.
+Then, download pretrained model weights directly from the Github README.md links in the Results section.
+Download the weights tot he `pretrained` directory.
+The commands below assume you are in the project root directory
 ```
 mkdir -p pretrained
 cd pretrained